 - Never give an earnest money deposit directly to the seller.

-- Make the deposit payable to a reputable third party such as a well known and established real estate brokerage, legal firm, escrow company, or title company.
+- Make the deposit payable to a reputable third party such as a well-known and established real estate brokerage, legal firm, escrow company, or title company.

 - Obtain a receipt.

-How Can You Lose It?
+How Can You Lose Your Deposit?